Mohiniyattam: Colonial era

-With the spread of colonial British rule in the 19th century India, all classical dance forms of India were ridiculed and discouraged, leading to their severely decline.
+With the spread of colonial British rule in the 19th century India, all classical dance forms of India were ridiculed and discouraged, leading to their severe decline.
 This was in part the result of the Victorian morality of sexual repressiveness along with Anglican missionaries who criticized Hinduism.

-In the 19th century, Mohiniyattam dance was part of three marriage rituals.
-They were thali-kettu-kalyanam (marriage thread-marriage), tirandukalyanam (menstrual marriage), and sambhandam (marriage like ritual or informal alliance).
-It served to keep social balance of castes within society at the time.
-After Mohiniyattam's stigmatization, the three marriage rituals were deduced to one called kalyanam.
-Social reformers eventually changed the entire marriage ritual to an institution influenced by the British through a series of laws.

 The seductive gestures and facial expressions during temple dances were caricatured in The Wrongs of Indian Womanhood, published at the start of the 20th century, as evidence of "harlots, debased erotic culture, slavery to idols and priests" tradition, and Christian missionaries demanded that this must be stopped, launching the "anti-dance movement" or "anti-nautch movement" in 1892.
 This movement affected all classical dances in India and contributed to their decline, including the stigmatization of Mohiniyattam in the princely states of Travancore and Cochin in the British Empire.

 According to Justine Lemos, the conventional stereotype has been to label the temple dancers as prostitutes and that Mohiniyattam was banned by the Maharaja under pressure from the British rule and his citizens, but an examination of historical evidence suggests that neither did any law or proclamation ban Mohiniyattam nor is there any evidence that dancing girls of Mohiniyattam were devadasis, temple prostitutes or even menial servants of the temple.
 However, adds Lemos, there is evidence of rewards being given, scholarship being sponsored, and payments being made to the dancers of Mohiniyattam, as well as laws enacted between 1931 and 1938 that – without naming Mohiniyattam – banned devadasis, banned all forms of "lewd dance or theatre", and banned dancing in temples while the princely states of Kerala were part of the British Empire, in a manner similar to bans on Hindu performance arts in Madras, Bombay and Calcutta Presidencies enacted earlier.
 In 1940, the ban was partially repealed, by allowing "voluntary dances in temples".
 In 1941, a new law clarified that voluntary dance was permitted, but the dancers should never be paid.
 This led to protests, public riots and demands by dancers that performance art is a form of economic activity and religious freedom, that Mohiniyattam artists should be paid by the state or the audience, but the state did not pay them.

 Some women continued to dance Mohiniyattam in Hindu temples, regardless of the historic politics during the 1940s.